Physical Science Solution Very Short Answer Type:

 Answer: Smog is fog-containing smoke.

 Question 9.
-How does solubility of sodium sulphate change with temperature?
-Or, Give an example of a substance whose solubility first increases and then decreases with increase of temperature very slowly.
+How does the solubility of sodium sulfate change with temperature?
+Or, Give an example of a substance whose solubility first increases and then decreases with the increase in temperature very slowly.

-Answer: The solubility of sodium sulphate first increases up to 40°C and then it slowly decreases to a little extent up to 80°C.
+Answer: The solubility of sodium sulfate first increases up to 40°C and then it slowly decreases to a little extent up to 80°C.

 Question 10.
 Give an example of a neutral drying agent.